critterandguitari/Organelle_Manual/manual.md

 -   The disk icon labeled `USB Drive` at the top left of the screen     represents the USB drive containing your `Patches` folder. -   The `Read me First!` file contains some helpful notes from our     technical team.
 You should probably do as they say. -   The dark icon at the bottom left of the screen represents a     command-line interface (CLI).
 If you click on this icon, a terminal     emulator instance is started. -   The red octagonal icon at the bottom right of the screen represents     a stop sign.
 When you are done working in this graphical operation     mode, you should click this icon.

 **To exit Organelle's graphical operation mode:** click the red octagonal icon at the bottom right of the screen.
 This will close out all open windows and unload the current Organelle patch, interrupting any ongoing audio output (the same as when we entered this graphical mode).
-This red "exit" button is the primary interface option that you will need.
+This red "exit" button is the primary interface option that you will need.

 While you can navigate the file system with the keyboard and mouse, the best way to load a patch is to do it from Organelle's hardware.
 By using the Selector encoder to choose and load a patch, you will then see the patch visually loaded by Organelle along with a crucial helper patch.